 Pioneering collaboration among the leading K-12 professional organizations who worked together to produce industry endorsed, educator-specific grief resources and training materials.

 New York Life provides six students with $1,000 scholarships through the Scholastic Art & Writing Awards.
-This national recognition will acknowledge students who have experienced the death of a close loved one and who have explored that loss in their creative work.
+The scholarships acknowledge students who have explored the loss of a loved one in their creative work.

 Together, the New York Life Foundation and First Book are equipping educators with resources to support children who are experiencing grief and loss.

 Explore news and stories related to important issues addressed by the New York Life Foundation, including education, workforce engagement, bereavement, COVID-19 and more.